 - Chili pepper.

-These are examples of feed additives for poultry with the ability to enhance a bright yellow color in egg yolk.
+These are examples of feed additives for poultry with the ability to impact a bright yellow color in egg yolk.
 They are natural and have no side effects; unlike the synthetic ones that tend to have residual effects upon consumption.
-These materials are applied in the dried form with no limitation since they are organic in nature.
-They give better yolk color compare to the synthetic ones.